phunware/maas-alerts-ios-sdk/README.md

-Optional
+Push Notification Metadata
 --------

-Fetching extra information associated with a push notification using MaaS Alerts can be done by using: *getExtraInformationForAlert:success:failure:*
+Fetching metadata associated with a push notification using MaaS Alerts can be done by using: *getExtraInformationForAlert:success:failure:*

 ````objective-c
 // When receiving a notification you can save save the data in a PWAlert object